Travel.State.Gov >

 Ferry service:

-Blowholes: Samoa has numerous “blowholes” (lava tubes open to the sea where wave action produces often spectacular geysers).
+Blowholes: Samoa has many “blowholes” (lava tubes open to the sea where wave action can produce geysers).
 These blowholes are popular tourist attractions.
 The footing around the mouths of most blowholes is very slippery.
-To avoid being swept in, you should not approach too closely and should never stand between the opening of the blowhole and the sea.
+To avoid being swept in, you should keep a safe distance.
+Never stand between the opening of the blowhole and the sea.

-Financial transactions: Some businesses in Apia, especially those frequented by tourists, do accept credit cards, but many do not, including gas stations.
-Major hotels and some restaurants and stores accept major credit cards (Visa, Master Card, and American Express).
-You can get Samoan currency from ATMs, which are located in Faleolo Airport, Salelologa, and many locations in Apia.
+Financial transactions: Businesses in Apia and resorts may or may not accept major credit cards (Visa, Master Card and American Express).
+Most gas stations and businesses outside of Apia only accept cash.
+You can get Samoan currency from ATMs located in Faleolo Airport, Salelologa, and many locations in Apia.
 For more information on ATM locations and banking services, visit the ANZ Bank website or the BSP website.

 Disaster preparedness: